Yongkang, Zhejiang

-Yongkang (永康 (Yǒngkāng)), formerly known as Lizhou (丽州 (Lìzhōu)), is a county-level city located in the central part of Zhejiang province, in the People's Republic of China.
+Yongkang (永康 (Yǒngkāng)), formerly known as Lizhou (丽州 (Lìzhōu)), is a county-level city located in the central part of Zhejiang, in the People's Republic of China.
 It is southeast of the Jinhua City boundary and approximately 180 km (111.8 mi) from Hangzhou.
 It has an area of 1049 km² and a population of 964,203 as of the 2020 census, including more than 100,000 non-resident workers.
 According to a 2010 census, its built-up (or metro) area of Yongkang City and Wuyi County was home to 1,426,659 inhabitants.
 Yongkang is known as the "hardware capital of China."

 History

 The Chinese name Yongkang means "eternal well-being."
 The city was formally established in 245 CE in the Wu Kingdom, during the Three Kingdoms (220–280 CE) period.
 In the last two decades, the city has become known for both its aggressive promotion of tourism and its booming hardware manufacturing industry.
 It is widely considered "the hardware capital of China," though Shenzhen has also been given the title.
 In 2003, Yongkang's GDP ranked 47th out of over one thousand counties nationwide.

 Lizhou was the ancient name of Yongkang.
 According to legend, when the mother of Sun Quan, the King of Wu, was ill, she went on a pilgrimage to pray for "eternal well-being" at a temple in Lizhou.
 After she recovered, Sun Quan was very pleased and named the area Yongkang ("eternal well-being") after her speedy recovery.
 At that time, it was a part of Wushang City; however, during the Tang dynasty, Yongkang was independently recognized under the name Lizhou, eventually becoming the general administrative area of Yue Prefecture.

 In 1992, the State Council approved Yongkang as a county-level city.